bboe/bryceboe.com/content/ucsbs-international-capture-the-flag-competition-2010-challenge-6-fear-the-ear.md

 challenge, of which 44 teams were able to submit valid control files.
 34 of those teams, successfully guessed regular user accounts, thus exposing them to the Execution After Redirect Vulnerability.
-However, as indicated by the teams who successfully ran the "helpâ€? command, of these 34 teams, only 12 of them discovered the EAR vulnerability.
+However, as indicated by the teams who successfully ran the "help" command, of these 34 teams, only 12 of them discovered the EAR vulnerability.
 Finally of those 12 teams, 7 successfully exploited the SQL injection vulnerability that provided them with: